Research

 Prof. Peter van Koppen (VU University Amsterdam)

-Dr. Barbora Hola (VU University Amsterdam)
+Prof. Barbora Hola (VU University Amsterdam)

-Linda Kesteloo, LL.M.
-(VU University Amsterdam)
+Dr. Linda Kesteloo, LL.M.
+(VU University Amsterdam

 Prof. Colin G. Tredoux (University of Cape Town)